Fluid and electrolyte balance is a dynamic process that is crucial for life and homeostasis.

 - The thirst center.
 The thirst center in the hypothalamus stimulates or inhibits the desire for a person to drink.

 - Antidiuretic hormone.
-ADH regulates the amount of water the kidney tubules absorb and is released in response to low blood volume or in response to an increase in concentration of sodium and other solutes in the intravascular fluids.
+ADH regulates the amount of water the kidney tubules absorb and is released in response to low blood volume or in response to an increase in the concentration of sodium and other solutes in the intravascular fluids.

 - The RAA system.
 The RAA system controls fluid volume, in which when the blood volume decreases, blood flow to the renal juxtaglomerular apparatus is reduced, thereby activating the RAA system.